zhangfuwen/GitNote/Notes/004-3d-rendering/egl/platform.md

 -D platforms=...
 List the platforms (window systems) to support.
 Its argument is a comma separated string such as -D platforms=x11,wayland.
 It decides the platforms a driver may support.
 The first listed platform is also used by the main library to decide the native platform.

-The available platforms are x11, wayland, android, and haiku.
+The available platforms are `x11`, `wayland`, `android`, and `haiku`.
 The android platform can either be built as a system component, part of AOSP, using Android.mk files, or cross-compiled using appropriate options.
 Unless for special needs, the build system should select the right platforms automatically.

 `EGL_PLATFORM`